aws-solutions/qnabot-on-aws/docs/intent_slot_matching/README.md

 - Topics, and ClientFilters are not supported when a Item ID is enabled with custom Intent.
 - Bot locale must be set to user's locale for QnABot multi-language text interactions.
 - Always initiate a LEX REBUILD when enabling Item IDs with custom intent and slots.
 This will create the custom intent(s), slot(s), and slot type(s) in Amazon Lex V2, and will also train Amazon Lex using the added/updated Item IDs as training data.
+- The `Test All` or `Test` option will not work correctly for Item IDs with custom intent.
 - As you are building your knowledge bank of questions, you may have a combination of FAQ based questions, Intent based questions.
 There may be instances where a wrong intent gets matched, or a FAQ question is matched instead.
 To troubleshoot this, below are couple of options that can help:
   - Enable the `ENABLE_DEBUG_RESPONSES` setting in QnABot.
 This setting provides debug information to help understand what is processing the request (such as: Intent, ElasticSearch, Kendra)
-  - Using the `Test All` option helps you quickly test all your questions. `Test All` checks that QnABot matched the question to the expected item and provides a test result (which can be viewed in the browser or downloaded as a CSV file), with incorrect matches highlighted in red.

 ## Additional Example Implementation